H.C. Wainwright Believes Immunic (IMUX) Won't Stop Here

 H.C.
 Wainwright Believes Immunic (IMUX) Won’t Stop Here

-In a report released today, Ram Selvaraju from H.C.
-Wainwright reiterated a Buy rating on Immunic (IMUX), with a price target of $45.00.
-The company’s shares closed last Monday at $16.65, close to its 52-week high of $17.43.
+H.C.
+Wainwright analyst Ram Selvaraju reiterated a Buy rating on Immunic (IMUX) today and set a price target of $60.00.
+The company’s shares closed last Friday at $17.20, close to its 52-week high of $17.81.

-According to TipRanks.com, Selvaraju is a top 100 analyst with an average return of 31.2% and a 53.3% success rate.
+According to TipRanks.com, Selvaraju is a 5-star analyst with an average return of 28.4% and a 51.5% success rate.
 Selvaraju covers the Healthcare sector, focusing on stocks such as Taro Pharmaceutical Industries, Turning Point Therapeutics, and Black Diamond Therapeutics.

-Immunic has an analyst consensus of Strong Buy, with a price target consensus of $48.25, a 196.9% upside from current levels.
+Currently, the analyst consensus on Immunic is a Strong Buy with an average price target of $52.00, a 197.3% upside from current levels.
 In a report issued on July 20, BMO Capital also initiated coverage with a Buy rating on the stock with a $40.00 price target.

 See today’s analyst top recommended stocks >>